MATHS 2106 - Differential Equations for Engineers II

 Recommended ResourcesKreyszig, E., Advanced Engineering Mathematics, 10th edition, Wiley.

-Online LearningThis course uses MyUni extensively and exclusively for providing electronic resources, such as lecture notes, assignment and tutorial questions, and worked solutions.
+Online LearningThis course uses MyUni extensively and exclusively for providing electronic resources, such as course notes, assignment and tutorial questions, and worked solutions.
 Students should make appropriate use of these resources.
 MyUni can be accessed here: https://myuni.adelaide.edu.au/

 This course also makes use of online assessment software for mathematics called Mobius, which we use to provide students with instantaneous formative feedback.
 Further details about using Mobius will be provided on MyUni.